-A minor in Art and Design requires a minimum of $\bigstar12$ to a maximum of $\bigstar42$ at the senior level, of which at least $\bigstar6$ must be at the 300- or 400-
+A minor in Art and Design requires a minimum of \bigstar 12 to a maximum of \bigstar 42 at the senior level, of which at least \bigstar 6 must be at the 300- or 400-level.

-Students wishing to major in Art and Design should contact the Department Student Advisor.
-Those wishing to concentrate in Studio should take ART 131 in the first year as the Fine Arts core requirement to have access to senior courses in Year 2.
+Students wishing to concentrate in Studio disciplines must take ART 134 and DES 135 in the first year as the Fine Arts core requirement to have access to senior courses in Year 2.